sidx1-scratch/vide1/README.md

 ---
 ### Install a release
-If you dont want to mess around with go or git you can download a release ( linux only for now )
+If you don't want to compile from source or mess around with git or go, you can download a pre-built binary from the [Releases page](https://github.com/sidx1-scratch/vide1/releases/latest) (Linux and macOS only because the pty terminal only supports unix-like systems).

 ### Install to PATH (System-wide)